scott-schibli/reviews-app/README.md

 # Getting Started
 - npm install for dependences
-- must have your own .env and .env.local files with api url and api key to interace with server.
+- must have your own .env.local files with api url and api key to interace with server.

 ## Available Scripts